 - A total of thirty-six (36) semester hours or more in courses numbered 300 or above must be presented for graduation from University of the Cumberlands.

-- Thirty (30) of the last thirty-six (36) hours must be taken at University of the Cumberlands.
+- One third of the course requirements must be taken at University of the Cumberlands.
 If the student is seeking teacher certification, the student teaching course hours do NOT count toward these thirty (30) hours.

 - As a requirement for graduation, all full-time students in the undergraduate program, with less than senior standing (96 semester hours), must enroll in UCEN 101 UC Engage for every semester of enrollment.
 Students who are 25 years of age or older at the time of their enrollment are exempt from this requirement.
 There are no other exemptions.
 Credit for UCEN 101 is Pass (A) / Fail (F) with 0.50 academic credit hours available each semester.
 The grade received is factored into the student’s cumulative grade point average.